-I am constantly making kefir cheese because it is an affordable and healthy alternative to cream cheese, feta and ricotta.
+I am constantly making kefir cheese because it is an affordable, zero-waste, and healthy alternative to cream cheese, feta, and ricotta.

 The consistency of the cheese depends on how long the cheese is pressed and much weight is used for pressing.
 See more information in the sections above.